vivianblanco-tech/device-flow/docs/EMAIL_NOTIFICATIONS_IMPLEMENTATION_PLAN.md

 ## Executive Summary

-This document outlines the comprehensive plan for implementing all required email notifications in the Laptop Tracking System.
+This document outlines the comprehensive plan for implementing all required email notifications in Align.
 The analysis shows that 6 email notification templates exist but only 2 are properly wired up, and 5 additional notifications need to be created from scratch.

 ---